shougen007/translate/content/index.md

 ---
-title: "\bCoding and writing are converging"
+title: Saloo
 ---

+Coding and writing are converging
-See the [documentation](https://saloo.com) for how to get started.
+See the [documentation](https://saloo.xyz) for how to get started.